-In addition, the relatively short timescale for operators to meet such steep compliance requirements is incredibly challenging, especially when such high vehicle costs are necessary.

-Research by CPT indicates that there are just over 5000 Euro VI coaches in the UK, out of a total fleet of around 35,000.
+In addition, the short timescale for operators to meet such steep compliance requirements is incredibly challenging, especially when such high vehicle costs are necessary.
+Research by CPT indicates that there are around 5000 Euro VI coaches in the UK, out of a total fleet of around 35,000.
 The Government only mandated the Euro VI standard for new coaches from July 2018.

-In addition, whilst bus operations are broadly predictable and local, coaches by their nature make different journeys every day and hundreds of operators may visit Greater Manchester each year, with frequency of visit ranging from a single trip to almost daily.
+In addition, whilst bus operations are broadly predictable and local, coaches by their nature make different journeys every day and hundreds of operators may visit Sheffield each year, with frequency of visit ranging from a single trip to almost daily.

-CPT would urge GM authorities to consider measures to make car use less attractive such as increasing car parking charges in Council owned car parks and to consider introducing a workplace charging levy for employers who provide car parking facilities, the cost of car parking in the city centre is low which attracts non-essential car usage.
-Further Park and Ride schemes in the City region could also encourage a degree of modal shift.
+CPT would urge Sheffield City Council to consider measures to make car use less attractive such as increasing car parking charges in Council owned car parks and to consider introducing a workplace charging levy for employers who provide car parking facilities.
+Further Park and Ride schemes in the City, especially serving the Parkway could also encourage a degree of modal shift.